erich666/NormalTextureProcessor/README.md

 * [glTF 2.0 specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) - has much about normal textures.
 * [GIMP conversion](https://docs.gimp.org/en/gimp-filter-normal-map.html) - how to make normal textures from heightfields in GIMP.

+## License

+MIT license.
+See the [LICENSE](https://github.com/erich666/NormalTextureProcessor/blob/main/LICENSE) file in this directory.

 ## Roadmap

 Tasks:

-- [ ] Write out files, cleaning up and converting.
 - [ ] Figure out way (if any) to tell if a texture is OpenGL or DirectX oriented.
 I suspect there's some curvature analysis, perhaps converting into a heightfield, that could be done.
-Or maybe it's not possible.
+For example, take differences between texels horizontally and vertically and see the correspondence - bumps are more likely than hyperboloids.
+Or maybe it's not possible (well, it certainly isn't if there's no Y variance).
 - [ ] Convert from normal textures to heightfields.
-Not sure this is useful (nor how to do it, exactly), but might be worth doing.
+Not sure this is useful (nor how to do it, exactly), but might be worth adding, for visualization and analysis.
+- [ ] Ignore pixels with alpha values of 0.
-- [ ] Support 16-bit PNG files.
+- [ ] Support 16-bit PNG files, input and output.